Liang-cmd777/mernn-portfolio/README.md

 - there is one docker file for the frontend and one for the backend
 - the docker-compose.yml file in the root folder orchestrate both of them

 - To lauch the backend and the backend, run " docker-compuse build

+The Dev stack used was MERN but you can adapt it to your needs since the code is modular